Vinyl Wall Decal Installation

 Now, you can just carefully pick up the wall art and stick it on the wall where you want it.
 It is rather sticky so be careful.
 Make sure you align it right where you want it.
 Typically you only get one shot at doing this.
 You may want to pre-mark your wall to ensure it is level.
 Depending on the wall art, this may or may not matter.

 Now, you have the wall art up and still covered with the transfer tape.
+You are almost done with your vinyl wall decal installation.
 You want to rub the wall art down on the surface with good pressure.
 Many times you will see it is recommended to use a small flat tool such as a credit card to apply the decal.
 In most cases, this is bad advice.
 Many companies even include a tool but this creates many problems.
 The flat tool only works if your surface is completely flat.
 On any surface that has any texture, the flat tool is a mistake.
 Since most walls are textured, we do not recommend using a tool of any type.
 Personally, I just rub the decal down with my palm. the palm is firm enough to apply good pressure but also soft enough to help get the wall decal into the low spots of the texture.

 Just rub the whole thing down really well.